stcucufa/epistrophy/README.md

 fibers, so `join()` accepts a delegate object as its parameter, with a `childFiberDidEnd()` method that gets called when a child fiber ends.
-We see a first abstraction built on top of the primitives of the runtime here with the call to `First()`, which gives a delegate for `join()` that allows the fiber to resume as soon as the first child fiber ends, and cancels all the other siblings, and setting the value of the fiber to the end value of its child.
+We see a first abstraction built on top of the primitives of the runtime here with the call to `First()`, which provides a delegate for `join()` that allows the fiber to resume as soon as the first of its child fiber ends execution, and cancels all the other siblings, and setting the value of the fiber to the end value of its child.

-When this example runs, the main fiber gets an initial value of 0 as in the first example, then spawns its two child fibers.
+When this example runs, the main fiber gets an initial value of 0 as in the first example, then spawns two child fibers.
 These two fibers do not begin their execution until the parent yields, which it does when calling `join()` (it is thus possible for the parent to *not* call `join()` and keep running, letting its children run independently when they get the chance).